 Mayor Crombie launched the Innovation and Entrepreneurship Taskforce, which brings together leaders from business, the public sector and academia, to identify strategies to further transform Mississauga into a thriving hub for innovation, entrepreneurship and capital investment.

 During Mayor Crombie’s first year, she formed the Mayor’s Advisory Board on Poverty and Homelessness which has a mandate to find practical solutions to combat homelessness, hunger, poverty, and address affordable housing challenges.

 Mayor Crombie is also a Director with Enersource, a local energy provider which serves 200,000 residential and commercial customers across Mississauga.

 Mayor Crombie was a member of the Peel Regional Police Services Board, where she led the way to bring an end to the practice of street checks (carding).

 Prior to her election, Mayor Crombie served as the Ward 5 City Councillor, and previous to that, as Member of Parliament for Mississauga-Streetsville.
 Before entering public service, Mayor Crombie enjoyed a twenty-year career in business.

 Mayor Crombie has an MBA from York University’s Schulich School of Business and earned a Corporate Director’s Certificate from the Institute of Corporate Directors at the Rotman School of Management.
 She attended St. Michael’s College at the University of Toronto, earning an Honours Bachelor of Arts in political science and international relations.
 Mayor Crombie also studied French immersion at the Paris Sorbonne University.

 Mayor Crombie was awarded the Queen’s Diamond Jubilee Medal for her work in the community.
-She and her husband Brian have three children, Alex, Jonathan and Natasha, and a golden husky, Adonis.
+She and her husband Brian have three children, Alex, Jonathan and Natasha.
 Bonnie speaks conversational French and Polish.